shingaridavesh/memoryandarchitecture/docs/DDR_Features/3DS.md

 ## Introduction

 Traditionally we have had DDR with multiple dies inside the package.
 This allowed to have higher density DRAM devices.
-These devices would be Dual Die Package or Quad Die Package, we would have die sitting next to each other but not stacked on each other.
+These devices would be Dual Die Package or Quad Die Package, we would have die using adhesived to mechanically connect stacked silicon dies, while wire bonding electrically connects them.
 But starting with DDR4, we have 3DS which is 3 Dimensional Stacking of die in single package.
 3DS devices uses TSV (Through Silicon Vias) to make connection between the dies.
+TSV has the advantage that connection wiring length is extremely short compared to traditional stacking, and a large number of connection points (500 to 1000 points) can be created, making it suitable for high speed.

 **Side View of the QDP vs 4H 3DS** (Source: JEDEC Presentation)